-Find out more about who is eligible for council housing, how to apply for council housing and how the council decides who to house first.
+Find out about who can apply for council housing, eligibility restrictions, how to apply and how the council decides who to house first.

 Find out what information you should include when applying for council housing and what happens once you have applied to your council's housing department.